Audi S8 Battles Bentley Flying Spur In A Posh Drag Race

-Let's see who wins between these platform twins.
+Let's see who wins between these luxurious sedans.

-The Audi S8 and the Bentley Flying Spur share the same platform, coming from their Volkswagen parent.
-But that's just about the only thing that these two cars share.
+The Audi S8 and the Bentley Flying Spur share the same Volkswagen parent, but that's just about the only thing that these two cars share.
 While one's assembled in Germany, the other is made in the United Kingdom.
 Both are luxurious but one's posher and asks for more money.

 But which one's quicker in a straight-line race?
 While both cars aren't really designed to be driven like they're stolen, they actually pack quite a punch underneath their long hoods.
 Carwow pits both in a drag race to see which one's the quickest to the valet.